odinuv/web/articles/programming/git.md

 Git repository hosting services are popular with Open Source software community.
 Those programmers share their code and ideas with the world on GitHub.
 You can download (clone) any repository and start exploring or contributing right now.

+A *branch* is just a pointer to one of the graph's nodes.

+{: .note}
+The state of the graph in your local repository does not have to be identical to state of the graph in remote repository or in repositories of other programmers.
+You can synchronise changes in given branch between repositories.

 ## Command line VS GUI tool
 Git is a command line tool -- get used to it, many tools for programmers are only command line programs.
-You can download a [GUI tool](https://en.wikipedia.org/wiki/Graphical_user_interface), but you should know what each command does before you can start using it.
+You can download a [GUI tool](https://git-scm.com/downloads/guis), but you should know what each command does before you can start using it.
 Graphical tool is priceless when you start working with branches.

 ## Starting the project